iappyx/Instrumenta/README.md

 - In the Add-Ins dialog box, click Add New.
 - In the Add New PowerPoint Add-In dialog box, browse for the add-in file, and then click OK.
 - A security notice appears.
 Click Enable Macros, and then click Close.
 - There now should be an "Instrumenta" page in the Powerpoint ribbon

-On Mac:
-- Download the add-in file (https://github.com/iappyx/Instrumenta/raw/main/Instrumenta%20Powerpoint%20Toolbar.ppam) and save it in a fixed location
-- Open Powerpoint, click Extra, and then click Add-ins
-- Click the + button and locate the add in file
-- Click Ok
-- A security notice may appear.
-Click Enable Macros, and then click Close.
-- There now should be an "Instrumenta" page in the Powerpoint ribbon

 (Instructions based on https://support.microsoft.com/en-us/office/add-or-load-a-powerpoint-add-in-3de8bbc2-2481-457a-8841-7334cd5b455f)